kmm1985/education/README.md

 Any other modifications to the actual [MIT Computer Science and Engineering][2] curriculum not mentioned above will be listed below in the curriculum plan.
-Also, each "semeseter" and each class will have its own course format document in its directory which will outline any modifications to the actual curriculum.
+Also, each "semester" and each class will have its own course format document in its directory which will outline any modifications to the actual curriculum.

 ### Curriculum